logo

 Birth Weight

 A baby’s birth weight is an important indicator of their overall health.
-Some babies may have a low birth weight but proper care can help their healthy growth and development.
+Some babies may have a low birth weight but proper care can help with their healthy growth and development.

 ClassificationWeight